• Skip to Content

 California College Promise Grant (CCPG)

-The CCPG helps students, who qualify, pay for enrollment fees.
+The CCPG waives enrollment fees for students who qualify.
 California residents who meet one of the following eligibility criteria may be eligible for the CCPG:

 • The student or student's family is receiving AFDC, SSI, or General Assistance.